NubeIO/rubix-ce-docs/docs/rubix-ce/drivers/bacnet/bacnet-server/bacnet-server.md

 :::info
-make sure the config is set for the number of AIs and AOs needed. (eg 2x **[Nube-IO IO-16](../../../../hardware/controllers/io-controllers/IO-16/overview.md)** we would need to add in the bacnet-config
+Make sure the config is set for the number of AIs and AOs needed. (eg 2x **[Nube-IO IO-16](../../../../hardware/controllers/io-controllers/IO-16/overview.md)** we would need to add in the bacnet-config
 16-AIs and 16-AOs)
 :::

 :::info rubix-wires bacnet-server node
-To make the Rubix Compute a native BACnet device please follow the link: **[bacnet](../../../wires/bacnet.md)**
+To make the Rubix Compute a native BACnet device please see link: **[bacnet](../../../wires/bacnet.md)**
 :::

-see below for installing the BACnet-driver and editing the sever settings
+See below for installing the BACnet-driver and editing the sever settings

 ![max800px](img/bacnet-config.gif)